yntl/ideas/gsoc-2023-ideas.md

 ## Introduce Special Router Feature and Utilize in OpenFASoC

-OpenFASoC generators create multi-voltage domain designs using Openroad.
+OpenFASoC generators create multi-voltage domain designs using OpenROAD.
 Currently, these routes require special scripts (python and tcl scripts) to identify and create routes from analog cells to power straps and between macros in different voltage domains.
-Routes to power nets (for example the temp-sense HEADER routes) require creating a rpin on the power strap and configuring it as a “signal” type route; This is because the power nets are not routed by signal routers in Openroad.
+Routes to power nets (for example the temp-sense HEADER routes) require creating a rpin on the power strap and configuring it as a “signal” type route; This is because the power nets are not routed by signal routers in OpenROAD.
 Generators currently use non default rules to allow for high quality routing, but the route layer cannot be specified (and the route uses the signal router).
 The signal type route additionally createst LVS issues (rpin signal net causes issues with LVS); Custom OpenFASoC python scripts are used to resolve the issues caused by rpin/pin naming.
 This feature was first proposed in summer 2022 and has been brought up several times when discussing temp-sense-gen and ldo-gen (see OR issue 2209 below).
 The issues caused by these hacks have been a constant source of bugs in OpenFASoC.
-The OpenFASoC team has attempted to improve the quality of the routes, but a full solution in Openroad would yield much better results.
+The OpenFASoC team has attempted to improve the quality of the routes, but a full solution in OpenROAD would yield much better results.
 The current workarounds are hacks that do not yield ideal results.

 ### Task description